|

 Successive monarchs had failed to subdue the anarchic Welsh and the Marcher lords until Henry VIII passed the Act of Union in 1536.

-It is important to note that prior to 1536 the lands that were to make up Monmouthshire were never a part of England.
+It is important to note that prior to 1536 the lands that were to make up Monmouthshire were never legally a part

 Click HERE for a map of Wales after the Union